 The Figure G.3-1 shows three different cases of CC interception points.
 In this example, Codec 1 is associated with the media from the Target to the Ingress point of IMS-AGW and Codec 2 is used from the Egress point of IMS-AGW and beyond.
-Therefore, Codec 1 is associated with the CC delivered to the LEMF when that CC is intercepted at the PDN-GW or at the Ingress point of IMS-AGW, and Codec 2 is associated with the media delivered to the LEMF when that CC is intercepted at the PDN-GW or at the Egress point of IMS-AGW, and Codec 2 is associated with the media delivered to the LEMF when that CC is intercepted at the Egress point of IMS-AGW.
+Therefore, Codec 1 is associated with the CC delivered to the LEMF when that CC is intercepted at the PDN-GW or at the Ingress point of IMS-AGW, and Codec 2 is associated with the media delivered to the LEMF when that CC is intercepted at the Egress point of IMS-AGW.
 The Codec 2 is included within the SDP of SIP messages handled at the S-CSCF and therefore, if S-CSCF provides the codec information to the DF2 in all cases, then there would be a misalignment with the codec information delivered over the HI2 and codec information associated with the CC delivered over HI3 for Case 1 and Case 2.